In September 2004, I visited Hill 140, 15 kilometers west of St-Pierre-sur-Dives on

 "He was not as traumatized by the war, as many were, and always enjoyed the telling of his experiences during the war."

-A detail from one of the remembrance stones on Hill 140
+A remembrance stone on Hill 140

 "Besides my fathers recollections on the battle, I have read accounts from others that were there.